Fliplet/fliplet-cli/docs/API/integrations/sso-saml2.md

 Please note that the `123` will change depending on your Fliplet app ID.
 If your system does not allow importing the above XML, you can still configure the integration by manually getting the fields to use from the XML.
 These are the ones you will need and how to find them:

-1. **Entity ID** (or Identifier) this field has a unique value for each Fliplet app and has the same value as the metadata URL above.
-It can also be seen in the `entityID` property of the XML.
+1. **Entity ID** (or Identifier) has a unique value for each Fliplet app and has the same value as the metadata URL above.
+It can also be seen in the `md:EntityDescriptor` node under the `entityID` attribute of the XML.
-2. **Reply URL** (or Assertion URL) is dynamic and depends on your Fliplet App ID.
-Here's a sample value for it: `https://api.fliplet.com/v1/session/providers/saml2/callback?appId=123`
+2. **Reply URL** (or Assertion URL) is also dynamic and depends on your Fliplet App ID.
+Here's a sample value for it: `https://api.fliplet.com/v1/session/providers/saml2/callback/1234`.
+Its value can also be found in the `md:AssertionConsumerService` node of the XML under the `Location` attribute.
 2. Service Provider Certificate (PEM String format): [Download](../../assets/misc/saml2-certificate.txt)

 Note: the three fields above can also be retrieved from the metadata XML under the following paths: `SingleSignOnService`, `SingleLogoutService`, `X509Certificate`.